Ghodaghodi Tal

 Ghodaghodi Tal is a Ramsar site in western Nepal.
-It was established in August 2003 it covers an area of 2563 h in Kailali District at an elevation of 205 m on the lower slopes of the Siwalik Hills.
+It was established in August 2003 it covers an area of 2563 h in Kailali District at an elevation of 205 m in the Siwalik Hills.
 It was declared as a bird sanctuary in March 2022.

-This Ramsar site consists of a system of around 13 large and shallow oxbow lakes and ponds with associated marshes and meadows.
-It is surrounded by tropical deciduous forest and some streams along the periphery, which are separated by hillocks.

 Flora

 The lake has record of 388 vascular plants: five ptredophytes, 253 dicots, and 130 monocots.

 Fauna

-The forest and wetlands serve as a wildlife corridor between the Terai lowland and the Siwalik Hills.
-They support critically endangered and vulnerable species including Bengal tiger, smooth-coated otter, Eurasian otter, swamp deer, lesser adjutant stork, red-crowned roofed turtle and three-striped roofed turtle.
+Animals living here include the Eurasian otter, Bengal tiger, and red-crowned roofed turtle.

 During a survey in February 2021, 26 mugger crocodiles were recorded in 18 lakes.